ultraio/docs-blockchain/docs/blockchain/contracts/oracle-contract/oracle-actions/calcsecma.md

 ## Technical Behavior

-Instantly recalculates seconds level moving average in case it is outdated and there are new rates to recalculate it from.
+Immediately recalculates seconds level moving average in case it is outdated and there are new rates to recalculate it from.

 `moving_average_setting` must be a previously registered seconds level moving average (from scope `SECONDS` (or equivalent `.1docnmjch2p3`) of `finalaverage`).